stabilityprotocol/docs/docs/developers/tutorials/node_setup/ethers_setup_example.md

 ## 5. Create an `index.js` File

 Next, create a JavaScript file named `index.js` and paste the following code.
 This script configures Ethers to connect to the Stability Testnet and Global Trust Network (GTN), allowing you to read from the blockchain.
 In this example, we will retrieve the current block number.

-If you wish to deploy on Global Trust Network (GTN), simply swap out `"https://free.testnet.stabilityprotocol.com"` with your private Global Trust Network RPC URL.

 ```bash